 We have also reviewed our Anti-Bullying Policy and procedures for dealing with bullying in school to ensure a consistent approach to how incidents are managed, so that on the rare occasions that it does happen, it can be dealt with promptly and effectively.
 We have also sent out copies of ‘Say No To Bullying: A Handbook For Parents’ as part of Anti-Bullying Week, which we hope will give further information and advice.

 We hope that you find these materials useful.
-If you do wish to discuss any concerns about bullying behaviour, we recommend speaking to your child’s class teacher in the first instance, but feel free to make an appointment with either Mr Waddell or Miss Davy should you still have concerns.
+If you do wish to discuss any concerns about bullying behaviour, we recommend speaking to your child’s class teacher in the first instance, but feel free to make an appointment with either Mike Waddell or Christine Davy should you still have concerns.

 Please click on the link below to view our Anti-bullying Charter.